From veering triangulations to link spaces and back again: Laminations

-\begin{lemma} Suppose that $K$ is a layer of a layering $\calK$.
+\begin{lemma} Suppose that $c \in \Delta_\calV$ is a cusp.
+Suppose that $K$ is a layer of a layering $\calK$.
 Suppose that $S$ is an upper branch line in the boundary of $N^c$.
-Then a cusp line $\ell^K(c, S)$ exists and is unique (up to isotopy of the connecting arc). \end{lemma}
+Then a cusp line $\ell^K(c, S)$ exists.
+It is properly embedded in $K$ and is uniquely determined (up to isotopy of the connecting arc) by $c$ and $S$. \end{lemma}

-\begin{proof} Choose indices in $\calK = \{K_i\}$ so that $K_0 = K$.
+\begin{proof} Choose indices in $\calK = (K_i)$ so that $K_0 = K$.
 We define $\tau^i$ to be the upper track for $K_i$.
 Also, applying \reflem{BranchLines}\refitm{BranchLinesLayer}, we choose the indexing of the track-cusps of $S$ so that $s_i$ is the track-cusp of $S$ in $K_i$.
 Note that here we allow $s_{i+1} = s_i$.